Waya! Uchuu Ichi no Osekkai Daisakusen

 Waya!
 Uchuu Ichi no Osekkai Daisakusen (WAYA！　宇宙一のおせっかい大作戦) is a 2011 Japanese film.
-It is directed by director Kohatsu Yo and stars SKE48 members Matsui Jurina and Yagami Kumi, and comedian Itoda Jun.
+It is directed by director Kohatsu Yo and stars SKE48 members Jurina Matsui and Yagami Kumi, and comedian Itoda Jun.

 Plot

 Kantaro decides to plan a big event in honor of Shige, the arcade’s chairman and a person who has been running a wooden clog shop for 30 years.
 However, his true objective is to reconcile Shige and his friend Nobu after they have a fight.

 But Kantaro’s little white lie ends up growing, turning his meddlesome plan into a mess.